 - Most bite and alignment issues can be treated by metal braces

-- Kids and teens love using different colors of ligature ties.
+- Kids and teens love adding different colors around their brackets.

 - They are clear plastic aligners that can be easily removed